duckduckgo/duckduckgo-help-pages/_docs/privacy/web-tracking-protections.md

 order: 100
 ---

-DuckDuckGo [never tracks you][no-tracking].
+DuckDuckGo <a href="{{ site.baseurl }}/privacy/no-tracking/">never tracks you</a>.
 And when you leave our search engine and use our apps or extensions to browse other sites, we aim to protect your privacy as much as possible.
 To be effective, browser tracking protection needs to continually evolve to mitigate how trackers attempt to evade specific protections.
 That’s why we offer multiple types of web tracking protections.
 Other browsers offer some of these by default, like cookie and fingerprinting protections, but we also provide many other protections that most browsers do not offer by default, like [3rd-Party Tracker Loading Protection][3rd-party-tracker-loading-protection], [Global Privacy Control][global-privacy-control-gpc], [Link Tracking Protection][link-tracking-protection], [CNAME Cloaking Protection][cname-cloaking-protection], [Google AMP Protection][google-amp-protection], and more, which all help cover different tracking angles.

 For example, most browsers’ default tracking protection focuses on cookie and fingerprinting protections that only restrict trackers after they load in your browser.
 Unfortunately, that level of protection leaves information like your IP address and other identifiers sent with loading requests vulnerable to profiling.
 We offer our [3rd-Party Tracker Loading Protection][3rd-party-tracker-loading-protection] to help address this vulnerability, which stops most 3rd-party trackers from loading in the first place, providing significantly more protection.